Coming Home to the Way of the Circle

 Published By Martha Lucier on March 11th, 2016 in Circle Stories From The Heart

-By Martha Lucier, CCSS Founder and Collective Circle Member
+By Martha Lucier, WOC Founder and Collective Circle Member

 What if it was possible to co-create a new dream for humanity and Mother Earth, engaging the most powerful tool we have?
 What would it be like to give ourselves permission to experience our unlimited potential, for a greater purpose, inviting our imagination to take us where we have never gone before?